Corinne Olympios Headed To ‘DWTS’ With Nick Or Prepping For ‘Bachelorette’ Gig?

 And while there is some buzz about her appearing on Dancing with the Stars, it would make for some instant trouble if she appeared on the show with Nick.
 After all, Reality Steve stated in a recent podcast that Nick is still engaged to Vanessa — having Corinne around Nick would certainly be awkward.

-If producers think Corinne will bring in a bigger audience than frontrunners Rachel or Raven, then we could see the 24-year-old Miami resident handing out roses to 25 or more eligible bachelors this spring.
+If producers think Corinne will bring in a bigger audience than front-runners Rachel or Raven, then we could see the 24-year-old Miami resident handing out roses to 25 or more eligible bachelors this spring.

 Whether Corinne is the next Bachelorette, goes on Dancing with the Stars, or is part of the 2017 Bachelor in Paradise cast, Keith Berman says that “more Corinne = more ratings,” and Olympios knows “exactly what she’s doing” when it comes to getting what she wants — more TV time and to become “Insta-famous.”